Are you ready for DIY Easter Eggs Inspiration? Here are some DIY decoupage Easter Eggs ideas that you can make now to use for Spring decorating.

 Another fun way to decoupage Easter Eggs is using old book pages or scrap paper.

-For this DIY Easter Egg, you can cut the book pages with pinking shears or rip the pages into strips.
-I also recycled some old Easter Eggs that we no longer use.
+To make old book page Easter Eggs, I recommend cutting the book pages with pinking shears or riping the pages into strips.
+For this project, I recycled some old Easter Eggs that we no longer use.
+Even if they are slightly damaged, it doesn’t matter because the paper will cover any imperfections.

 Because the paper is much heavier than the napkin decoupage, you will want to apply a heavier coat of mod podge to each egg.